victorcouste/dbt-galaxy-covid-demo/README.md

 1. Query federation across multiple data sources - dbt specializes as a transform tool and can only be utilized after the data is landed in a storage solution.
 Starburst Galaxy fixes that by allowing you to query your data from multiple sources.
 2. Data Lakehouse analytics - In this lab, we are going to build our lakehouse reporting structure in S3 and use slightly different naming conventions from the traditional Land, Structure, and Consume layer to accomodate for dbt standards.
 Land = Stage, Structure = Intermediate, Consume = Aggregate.
 For more information about the Starburst data lakehouse, visit this [blog](https://www.starburst.io/blog/part-2-of-current-data-patterns-blog-series-data-lakehouse/).

+### dbt Core
 For the dbt Core tutorial, visit this [blog](https://www.starburst.io/blog/build-a-data-lakehouse-reporting-structure-with-dbt-and-starburst-galaxy/) for more information.
+Use the [CORE.MD](https://github.com/monimiller/dbt-galaxy-covid-demo/blob/main/CORE.MD) as a README to run this demo using dbt Core.

+### dbt Cloud
+For the dbt Cloud tutorial, visit this [blog] for more information.
+Use the [CLOUD.MD](https://github.com/monimiller/dbt-galaxy-covid-demo/blob/main/CLOUD.MD) as a README to run this demo using dbt Cloud.

 ### Shoutouts